EMI-Group/evorl/README.md

 ![](docs/_static/es-perf.png)
 ![](docs/_static/erl-pbt-perf.png)

-# Issues and Discussions
+# Bug report & Discussion

-To keep our project organized, please use the appropriate section for your topics:
+To keep our project organized, please use the appropriate GitHub section:

-- Issues – For reporting **bugs** and **PR** only.
+- [Issues](./issues) – For reporting **bugs** and **PR** only.
 When submitting an issue, please provide clear details to help with troubleshooting.
-- Discussions – For general questions, feature requests, and other topics.
+- [Discussions](./discussions) – For general questions, feature requests, and other topics.

 Before posting, kindly check existing issues and discussions to avoid duplicates.
 Thank you for your contributions!